FREE Dentures Consultation

-Have you been considering Dentures?
-Do you have a sore or broken tooth?
+Do you have a bad or missing tooth requiring replacement?
 Are you wanting to renew, revitalize, and rejuvenate your smile?
-We provide 15-minute dental solution consultations and patient centered-evaluations.
+If you answered “yes” to any of the above – dentures could be the solution for you!
+We are happy to provide a complimentary denture consultations and patient centered-evaluations.
 During this visit you will:

 - Learn what you can do NOW for better oral health

-- Explore dental solutions with our Doctor of Medicine in Dentistry, Grady Scott
+- Explore denture solutions with Dr, Grady Scott DMD

 FREE 2ND OPINIONS!